Information-Theoretic Foundations for Machine Learning: Meta-Learning

-denote the attention matrix of layer $\ell$ for document $m$ where the softmax function is applied elementwise along the columns.
+denote the attention matrix of layer $\ell$ for document $m$ where the softmax function is applied to each column.
 The matrix $A^{(m)}_\ell \in \Re^{r\times r}$ can be interpreted as the product of the key and query matrices and we assume that the elements of the matrices $A^{(m)}_\ell$ are distributed iid $\normal(0,1)$.
 Note that these weights belong to the transformer with parameters $\psi_{i_m}$.

 Subsequently, we let

 where Clip ensures that each column of the matrix input has $L_2$ norm at most $1$.
 The matrix $V^{(m)}_\ell$ resembles the value matrix and we assume that the elements of $V^{(m)}_\ell$ are distributed iid $\normal(0,1/d)$.